 North Carolina Residency

 Verification of residence at time of entry into military service is documented on the DD Form 214.
-Residence at time of death and 10-year residency can be verified by North Carolina tax records, voter registration, personal income tax or property tax, employment or education records, official records from U.S. government, state or municipal a agencies.
+Residence at time of death and 10-year residency can be verified by North Carolina tax records, voter registration, personal income tax or property tax, employment or education records, official records from U.S. government, state or municipal agencies.

 The primary source for verification of a spouse is a marriage certificate.
 Dependent children may be verified by a birth certificate or other legal documents, such as, adoption papers.